I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 If you didn’t know any better, you would think the Canon EOS R is a complete failure and a disaster, especially when you compare it to a similarly priced Sony A7III.

-I’ve been shooting with the EOS R for a few weeks now, dissecting its performance and capabilities so that I can share with you all the pros and cons of this camera and how it compares to my beloved Sony A7rIII.
+I’ve been shooting with the EOS R for a few weeks now, dissecting its performance and capabilities to share with you all the pros and cons of this camera and how it compares to my beloved Sony A7rIII.

 In the meantime, here is what just about every camera review got wrong!